 (1) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the NERC Regional Entity, the IMM, or ERCOT may comment on the WMS Report.
 Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to the working group or committee (i.e., WMS and/or TAC) considering the COPMGRR within three Business Days of submittal.

+(2) The comments to the WMS Report will be considered at the next regularly scheduled WMS meeting that is at least six days from the posting date.
+Comments posted less than six days prior to the next regularly scheduled WMS meeting may be considered at the discretion of the WMS.

-(2) The comments on the WMS Report will be considered at the next regularly scheduled WMS or TAC meeting where the COPMGRR is being considered.
+(3) For TAC, the comments to the WMS Report will be considered at the next regularly scheduled TAC meeting where the Revision Request is being considered.